Kiedtl/mouse/README.md

 - In the command implementation files (e.g. `libexec/mouse-help.ps1`), the Powershell code should **NOT** use any aliases. (for example, type `Foreach-Object { ... }` instead of `% { ... }`.)
 - In the supporting files, such as `lib/core.ps1`, code is expected to use every alias possible (type `gm` instead of `Get-Member`).
 Remember to contribute all your work to branch `develop` - master is strictly for finished, tested, debugged code ready for deployment.
 Contributions to branch `master` **WILL NOT** be accepted.

+### Setting up Mouse repository for development
+When cloning the Mouse repository, use the `--recurse` parameter because the Mouse repository contains multile submodules:

+**Without SSH**
+`git clone http://github.com/kiedtl/mouse.git --recurse --verbose --progress`

+**With SSH**
+`git clone git@github.com:kiedtl/mouse.git --recurse --verbose --progress`

+Also, make sure when installing Mouse to test and debug new features pushed to the develop branch, to run `mouse develop` to switch to the devlop branch.

 ### Project Layout
 ```